 In preventive maintenance, a few important things, including having enough spare parts readily available, updating asset documentation, and putting into place systems backups, need to be addressed.

 Planning is also crucial in scheduling, and stakeholders should be consulted on this.
 In preventive maintenance, there are two types of activities that need to be scheduled.
 First is the assessment where inspections are conducted.
-Second is remedial work, which involves maintenance work designed to prevent asset breakdowns.
+The second is remedial work, which involves maintenance work designed to prevent asset breakdowns.

 Everyone, especially the production team, should have a say in these, especially the frequency and timing of these activities.